Signs of a Water Leak Behind the Walls

 Mold on Walls and Baseboards

 Mold growth normally appears in areas with excess moisture such as bathrooms, kitchens, and basements.
-If mold appears on your walls, ceilings, or baseboards, it is very likely that there is a source of moisture behind the walls.
+If mold appears on your walls, ceilings, or baseboards, especially in an area that is not near any plumbing fixtures, it is very likely that there is a source of moisture behind the walls.

 Water from a leak within the walls will get absorbed in the drywall and sheetrock which will cause a noticeable stain.
 If the stains on your wall continue to get bigger, this is usually a good indication that there is a hidden plumbing leak.